Sourdough Brandon Logo

 When flying, the pressurization in an airplane can make the lid on your starter jar or container pop off or leak.
 Additionally, If you need to carry more than 3.4oz (96g) of starter on the plane, you won’t be able to travel with it through TSA or most commercial flights.
 This makes dried starter the ideal choice for flying.

-Dried sourdough starter also is a great way to share it with neighbors or friends or gift to others.
+Dried sourdough starter is also a great way to share it with neighbors or friends, or give it as a gift to others.
 Remember to include reactivation instructions and a link to your favorite recipes so they can get to baking sourdough bread.

 How to Dry Sourdough Starter

 It couldn’t be easier to dry your sourdough starter.
-I air-dry my starter, but you can use a dehydrator to dry it out if that’s more convenient for you.
+I air-dry sourdough starter, but you can use a dehydrator to dry it out if that’s more convenient for you.

 🛠 Tools Needed